Charl-AI/MNIST-in-every-framework/torch-knowledge-competitions/README.md

 # torch-knowledge-competitions

 Solutions to the Kaggle Knowledge Competitions in [Pytorch](https://pytorch.org/).
 Pytorch is a popular framework for deep learning and is particularly widespread in research.
-It has a stable API and good documentation which make it great for developers.
+It has a stable API and good documentation which makes it great for developers.

 ## Training + Inference